 Yes.
 Persons carrying special medications that require needles or syringes need to make sure the medication is clearly marked with the pharmaceutical label.

 Q. Which airlines service the Greater Rochester International Airport?

-ROC is currently served by seven major domestic air carriers, including American, AirTran, Delta, jetBlue, United, US Airways and AirCanada, and approximately 12 regional partners and smaller airlines.
-Although airline service is dynamic and flight schedules change seasonally, the airport has typically provided about 120 flights per day to 19 cities (22 airports), serves more than 2.4 million passengers annually.
+ROC is currently served by seven major domestic air carriers, including Allegiant, American, Southwest, Delta, jetBlue, United and AirCanada, and approximately 12 regional partners and smaller airlines.
+Although airline service is dynamic and flight schedules change seasonally, the airport has typically provided about 115 flights per day to 18 destinations, serves approximately 2.4 million passengers annually.
 With connections to large hub airports, service is provided to any airport worldwide.
-At this level of activity, the FAA classifies the airport as a “Medium Hub.”
+At this level of activity, the FAA classifies the airport as a “Small Hub.”